Diagnosing and Preventing Instabilities in Recurrent Video Processing: Experiments

 In the previous sections, we showed that inference-time stability can be enforced during training by constraining the Lipschitz constant of the model to be lower than~1.
 In this section, we discuss possible alternative strategies.

 Given a pre-trained model known to be unstable, one could consider ways to operate it in a stable manner.
-One approach would for instance consist in running the model burst by burst---either without overlap (e.g. running frames 1 to 10, then 11 to 20, then 21 to 30, etc.), with partial overlap (e.g. frames 1-10, 5-15, 10-20, etc.) or with full overlap (e.g. frames 1-10, 2-11, 3-12, etc.)---while resetting the recurrent features to zero between each burst.
-This strategy would prevent instabilities from building up, but it presents a number of issues.
-Without overlap, the performance fluctuates, the model constantly having to go through a new burn-in period, starting from its performance on a single frame.
-With overlap, the approach becomes redundant and computationally inefficient, therefore losing one of the main advantages of using a recurrent model in the first place.
-Moreover, running the model burst by burst introduces discontinuities which are likely to be visually perceptible in the form of flickering artefacts.
-Another approach would consist in \emph{dampening the recurrent features} by a factor $\lambda < 1$, allowing a smooth transition between a stable, single frame regime ($\lambda = 0$), and an unstable fully recurrent regime ($\lambda = 1$).
-This approach is illustrated on a sequence of 700 frames in Figure~\ref{feature_dampening}, and we study it further in Appendix~B, where we confirm that the price of stability in terms of performance is much higher than with our Hard and Soft Lipschitz Constraints (see also the summary Table~\ref{table:summary}).
+One approach consists in running the model burst by burst---either without overlap (e.g. running frames 1 to 10, then 11 to 20, then 21 to 30, etc.), or with overlap (e.g. frames 1-10, 6-15, 10-20, etc.)---while resetting the recurrent features to zero between each burst.
+This strategy prevents instabilities from building up, but it presents a number of issues.
+Without overlap, the performance fluctuates, the model constantly having to go through a new burn-in period.
+With overlap, the approach becomes computationally expensive (see Appendix~E).
+Another approach consists in \emph{dampening the recurrent features} by a factor $\lambda < 1$, allowing a smooth transition between a stable, single frame regime ($\lambda = 0$), and an unstable fully recurrent regime ($\lambda = 1$).
+This approach is explored in Appendix~F, where we show that the price of stability in terms of performance is much higher than with our Hard and Soft Lipschitz Constraints.